All Saints Church, Loughborough: History

 The church dates from the 14th century; the tower from the 15th century.
 It is located on a slight rise within the old town and is probably the site of a pre-Christian place of worship.
 All Saints is one of the largest parish churches in England, which is an indication of the importance of Loughborough in the mediaeval wool trade.
 Loughborough Grammar School was likely founded by a priest at the church c.
 1496, paid for in the will of local wool merchant Thomas Burton, and the school was housed within the church grounds until it moved away to its purpose-built campus in 1850.
 The hymn composer G. W. Briggs (himself an Old Loughburian) was rector of All Saints from 1918 to 1934.

 Next door is the Old Rectory, originally a mediaeval manor house, the earliest record of which is 1228.
 It was mostly demolished before it was recognised that large parts of the mediaeval house remained.
 It now contains a museum which is open on summer Saturdays.

 The postcode for the church is LE11 1UX, and its official address is on Rectory Road.
 However, the main entrance leads onto Steeple Row and Church Gate, the latter a mediaeval street that connects the old town and the church to the modern town centre (Market Place), though now devoid of mediaeval buildings is of mediaeval width and now partially pedestrianised.

+In December 2022, the church garnered controversy after they used a revised set of lyrics to the hymn God Rest Ye Merry Gentlemen with references to “queer and questioning” individuals and “women, who by men have been erased.”